hongmaohuang/Unsupervised-Learning-on-Geophysical-Datasets/README.md

-# A unsupervised learning practice for clustering of P-wave velocity and resistivity models
+# A practice of feature extraction based on unsupervised learning by clustering of P-wave velocity and resistivity models
-# Feature Extraction from observations